OlaoluwaM/optIns/README.md

 ## Currently Supported Dependencies

 + ESLint
-+ Tailwind Css
++ Tailwind CSS
-+ Tailwind Css with CRA
++ Tailwind CSS with CRA

 ## How it works

-Each script will ``npm install`` all the required packages for the specified tool.
++ Each script will ``npm install`` all the required packages for the specified tool.
-After, it will grab a config from my configs repo for that specified dependency and copy it to the root of the project directory
++ After, it will grab a config from my configs repo for that specified dependency and copy it to the root of the project directory
-Then it will perform any custom commands afterwards Additionally, if the dependency is already installed in the project running the script will remove it
++ Then it will perform any custom commands afterwards
++ Additionally, if the dependency is already installed in the project running the script will remove it
++ You can have your own custom ``optIn.config.json`` file at the root directory of your project for the scripts to use in both opt-in and opt-out.
+Check out the example ``optIn.config.json`` file in the src for how to structure your own

++ You can add custom commands for the scripts to run at the end for each dependency/tool in the ``optIn.config.json`` file